Your customers have high expectations — and if your business can't meet them, they're going to leave you for your competitors.

 You can't just give the term "valued customer" lip service — you need to walk the walk by regularly asking for and acting on customer feedback.

 Regularly asking customers for feedback via surveys is an effective way to identify potential problems before they cause your customers to churn.
-Surveys also provide customers with an avenue to voice their thoughts on your product or your customer service in a way that makes them truly feel valued, and their specific feedback on 1:1 interactions with employees gives you the opportunity to better hone your processes — or to shout out employees going above and beyond.
+Surveys also provide customers with an avenue to voice their thoughts on your product or your customer service in a way that makes them truly feel valued, and their specific feedback on 1:1 interactions with employees allows you to better hone your processes — or to shout out employees going above and beyond.

 Your company may already have a process in place for regularly soliciting feedback, in which case you don't want to inundate your customers with even more communications that could lead to survey fatigue.